 Horsetail (Equisetum arvense) is an herbal remedy that dates back to ancient Roman and Greek times.
 It was used traditionally to stop bleeding, heal ulcers and wounds, and treat tuberculosis and kidney problems.
 The name Equisetum is derived from the Latin roots equus, meaning "horse," and seta, meaning "bristle."

 Horsetail contains silicon, which helps strengthen bone.
 For that reason, some practitioners recommend horsetail as a treatment for osteoporosis.
 It is also used as a diuretic, and as an ingredient in some cosmetics.
 However, few studies have investigated horsetail's effect in humans.

-Horsetail is descended from huge, tree like plants that thrived 400 million years ago during the Paleozoic era.
+Horsetail is derived from huge, tree-like plants that thrived 400 million years ago during the Paleozoic era.
 A close relative of the fern, horsetail is a nonflowering weed found throughout parts of Europe, Asia, the Middle East, and North America.
 The plant is a perennial (returns each year) with hollow stems and shoots that look like asparagus at first.
 As the plant dries, silica crystals that form in the stems and branches look like feathery tails and give the plant a scratching effect.
 That accounts for its historic use in polishing metal, particularly pewter.